 All courses have no prerequisites unless otherwise noted and are open to all students.
 Instructors are MSOE students studying computer science, computer engineering or software engineering.

 Course Offerings for Spring 2021 Session

 Please be sure to reference grade prerequisites noted below.
 We recommend students stay in grade levels they are associated with - even for advanced leaners - as Tynker has built in tools to scaffold difficulty up for students within a grade band.
 No prior coding experience is required for any course.

-An introduction to block programming for beginners in upper elementary grades with a focus on game design, animation, and music.
+Students building additional skills block programming for students in upper elementary grades with a focus on turtle graphics, color detection, advanced operators and projectile physics.

 Program hardware has been generously sponsored by Northwestern Mutual and Rockwell Automation